Blog Posts by David Mathis

 Ten Passages for Pastors to Memorize Cold

-Here’s one way to cool down during a sizzling hot July: ice-cold memorization.
+Here’s one way to cool down during a sizzling hot summer day: ice-cold memorization.

 Simple Church Planting

 It’s low-bar.
 It’s no frills.
 It’s a very simple model of planting, and challenges many of the prevailing notions about starting a new church.